casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 <img src="../assets/larger-collection-limit.png" alt="Larger Collection Limit" width="500"/>
 </div>

-### Why don't we use the "balance" dictionary in this tutorial?
+### When is the "balance" dictionary useful?

 The "balance" dictionary tracks how many tokens an account owns, not knowing which tokens it owns.

 ### When is the "token_owners" dictionary useful?

-The "token_owners" dictionary maps token IDs to token owners.
+The "token_owners" dictionary maps token IDs to token owners, but you cannot use this dictionary to answer which tokens a specific account owns.
 So if you want to know who owns a specific token, use the "token_owners" dictionary.
-But, we cannot use this dictionary to answer which tokens a specific account owns.

 ## Conclusions

-To answer the question "which NFTs does this account own" we need to consult the "page_table" dictionary and find which pages are allocated to the account in question.
+To answer the question "which NFTs does this account own" you need to consult the "page_table" dictionary and find which pages are allocated to the account in question.
 Each page has another page-specific dictionary containing token ownership information in the format "page_#" (for example, "page_0").

 If you trust an account and want to see which NFT it owns, look at its NamedKeys.
 See how many NamedKeys the account has for a given collection (in the format "m_1000_p_#").
 These NamedKeys point to the "page_#" dictionaries that contain token ownership information.
 Using the state root hash and the dictionary address for each page (in the format "dictionary-...", you can retrieve token ownership details.